 The recommended product is offering a competitive rate of return, commensurate with the risk associated with the issuer, which is appropriate for your investment needs and tolerance for investment risk.

-Research reports and Product Disclosure Statements for each of the recommended funds is attached for your reference.

 Tailor Alert:

 Please review the above and amend as necessary.